 The next phase of the Sinclair improvement project will see the remaining floors of the building refurbished, with the first floor development starting this month.

 A new outer skin of the building is almost complete, which not only improves its appearance, but also makes it more efficient to run.

-You can find out more about the works in Sinclair and across our campuses on the Space to Think webpages and by following @space_to_think on Twitter.
 Information about related courses can be found on the Faculty of Health and Life Sciences webpages.